-In October 2008 I received the Children’s Poet Laureate award and will serve for two years.
-During that time I will be doing what I’ve been doing for over fifty years, but more so and with a much wider forum!
-As I see it, my mission is to spread the delight of children’s poetry and poetry in general, to be a sort of Pied Piper for children’s poetry.
-While continuing to write and recite my own poems, I will also be presenting the work of other wonderful children’s poets in talks and readings and videos.
-Check out my upcoming fall appearances in the “News” section, including Laureate readings at the Lab School of the University of Chicago.
+In October 2008 Mary Ann received the Children’s Poet Laureate award, serving for two years.
+During that time she continued to do what she’d done for over fifty years: spreading the delight of children’s poetry and poetry in general, as a sort of Pied Piper for children’s poetry.
+While continuing to write and recite her own poems, she presented the work of other wonderful children’s poets in talks and readings and videos.

 Here is the Poetry Foundation announcement of the award.